mindsdb/mindsdb/README.md

 You can try MindsDb on [Google Colab](https://colab.research.google.com/drive/1qsIkMeAQFE-MOEANd1c6KMyT44OnycSb)

-You can also use the prebuilt images in [DockerHub](https://cloud.docker.com/repository/docker/mindsdb/mindsdb) or from [here](https://github.com/mindsdb/mindsdb/tree/master/distributions/docker)
+You can also use the Docker image [here](https://github.com/mindsdb/mindsdb/tree/master/distributions/docker)

 If you'd prefer to watch a video tutorial, you can find it [here](https://www.youtube.com/watch?v=a49CvkoOdfY).
 (Note: Please manually set it to 720p or greater to have the text appear clearly)